ChessWarrior/pred-rain/README.md

 ### Loss

-> "training objective and evaluation metric should be as close as possible"
+> "Training objective and evaluation metric should be as close as possible."
 - [ ] What is the yes/no (raining) algorithm?

 ### 训练